The joy of hunting is a gift no man can replace with anything.

 These deadly creatures have been and still are the hot topics in Arkansas, Mississippi, Florida, Alabama, Georgia, Texas, South Carolina, and Louisiana.
 Residents in these mentioned states are used to living with the alligators.

 Guided trips are perfect starting points for such hunts as the guide will show you the tips and tricks of the trade without any unfortunate consequences.
 Gators can be pretty easily spotted because of their red eyes that glow in the night.
 It is easy to spot them with a bit of concentration.
-Alligator hunting is a very new experience that every hunter should have under their belt.
+Alligator hunting is a very unique experience that all hunters should have under their belt.

 - Specialty: Cultural symbol of American holidays